 In today’s modern and inclusive education system, the vast majority of students receiving Special education services are taught in the regular education classroom.
 Consequently, every teacher will have to know how to meet the special needs of these students.

 If you are an elementary education major, this minor adds an extra area of specialization that will make you more valuable as a teacher.
 And unlike many other special education programs in secular and Christian colleges and universities, this program offers complete preparation in both elementary and special education.
-Of course, non-education majors (such as Missions, Counseling, or Humanities) may also select a minor in Special Education-Learning Disabilities.
+Of course, non-education majors may also select this minor.

 - Classroom teacher